MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/reading-and-filtering-debugging-messages.md

 Any single call to **DbgPrint**, **DbgPrintEx**, **vDbgPrintEx**, **vDbgPrintExWithPrefix**, **KdPrint**, or **KdPrintEx** transmits only 512 bytes of information.
 Any output longer than the 512 bytes is lost.
 The DbgPrint buffer itself can hold up to 4 KB of data on a free build of Windows, and up to 32 KB of data on a checked build of Windows.
 On Windows Server 2003 and later versions of Windows, you can use the KDbgCtrl tool to alter the size of the DbgPrint buffer.
 This tool is part of Debugging Tools for Windows.

+> [!NOTE]
+> Checked builds were available on older versions of Windows, before Windows 10 version 1803.
+> Use tools such as Driver Verifier and GFlags to check driver code in later versions of Windows.

 If a message is filtered out because of its *ComponentId* and *Level* values, it is not transmitted across the debugging connection.
 Therefore, there is no way to display this message in the debugger.